 Managing Director & Founder

 Peter is the founder and Managing Member of N*GEN Partners, LLC.
 Peter invests in sustainable businesses with innovative solutions to impact the world’s biggest problems.
 His passion for the environment and improved utilization of natural and material resources has taken him from operating traditional manufacturing companies to technology and ultimately to found N*GEN in 2001.
 Peter has over 30 years of experience as an entrepreneur, operating executive, and growth equity investor.
-He has grown the firm from one of the earliest to invest in sustainable technologies, to a firm with three funds with over $500 million under management.
-N*GEN invests in consumer-facing brands and services that span various sectors, from personal care to energy efficiency products and innovative agricultural solutions: all with the goal of changing consumer behavior to improve consumer and environmental health.
+He has grown N*GEN from one of the earliest to invest in sustainable technologies to a firm with three funds with over $500 million under management.

 Prior to N*GEN, Peter made diverse private investments, ranging from leveraged buyouts and leveraged recapitalizations to early venture investments in materials science enterprises.
 Peter has had successful investment exits in a variety of companies in the manufacturing and retail sectors.
 He gained early career experience as an executive in a global manufacturing family business, working in Germany as well as the United States.